Kunitz STI protease inhibitor: Gastrobodies

 STI is highly resistant to pepsin, enabling STI to avoid degradation in the stomach and then inhibit trypsin.
 Hence STI was engineered into an antibody mimetic called a gastrobody, aiming to address the problems of antibody degradation in the gut following oral delivery.
-Loops of STI were randomized and selected by phage display for binding to a target of interest (a toxin from Clostridium difficile).
+Loops of STI were randomized and selected by phage display for binding to a target of interest (a toxin from Clostridioides difficile).

 Cancer Research

 While trypsin inhibitors have been widely regarded as anti-nutritive factors in soy, research is currently being done on the inhibitors’ possible anti-carcinogenic characteristics.
 Some research has shown that protease inhibitors can cause irreversible suppressive effect on carcinogenic cell growth.
 However, the mechanism is still unknown.
 The cancers showing positive results for this new development are colon, oral, lung, liver, and esophageal cancers.
 Further research is still necessary to determine things such as the method of delivery for this natural anti-carcinogen, as well as performing extensive clinical trials in this area.